-There are many apps on the market today that allow users to buy and sell second hand goods and in this article we are going to look at the very best out there.
-These reviews are going to consider the experience for both buyer and seller to accommodate both types of user.
+And, there are many apps on the market today that allow users to buy and sell second hand goods.
+In this article we are going to look at the very best out there.

 Best second hand app – Ranked

 eBay – General Selling app

 Where else to start other than with the king of buying and selling used goods.
 Since launching in 1995 during the very early stages of the internet becoming a widely used tool.

 eBay has made its name as being the go-to place if you have anything to sell or if you’re looking for cheap, second hand alternatives to expensive goods.

 Since then it has continued to grow and launched an app in 2008, which is now widely used across the world.

 Buying on eBay requires you to register for a free account.
 Once you’ve done this you are free to search, bid and buy absolutely anything that is currently being sold on the app.